Citation, DOI, disclosures and case data

 At the time the case was submitted for publication Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Loading Stack -

 0 images remaining

 Single lesion identified in the right side of the posterior fossa located peripherally is probably intra-axial but does abut the dura.
-This measures 2.3 cm in size and shows avid enhancement, associated with vasogenic oedema in the adjacent cerebellum.
-Prominent flow voids are noted at the periphery of the lesion, with some signal loss due presumably to prior haemorrhage.
+This measures 2.3 cm in size and shows avid enhancement, associated with vasogenic edema in the adjacent cerebellum.
+Prominent flow voids are noted at the periphery of the lesion, with some signal loss due presumably to prior hemorrhage.
 MR spectroscopy demonstrates prominent lipid peak.
-This mass effect pushes on the inferior aspect of the medulla oblongata and partially effaces the fourth ventricle with obstructive hydrocephalus and transependymal oedema.
+This mass effect pushes on the inferior aspect of the medulla oblongata and partially effaces the fourth ventricle with obstructive hydrocephalus and transependymal edema.

 Low-lying cerebellar tonsils consistent with an acquired chiari type I. Otherwise the brain is unremarkable.
 No white matter lesions are seen as brain.
 No extra-axial collection.

 In this age group, particularly in the absence of known systemic malignancy, a posterior fossa mass with prominent flow voids most likely represents a hemangioblastoma.
 Less likely alternative diagnoses include solitary metastasis.